European Challenge Cup Preview & Betting Guide

 The favourite statistics for the Challenge Cup have jumped around a bit with each season, for example, in 2016-17 it was 85%, a season later it was only 75% and then a season later 88%, which makes it hard to believe the favourites are reliable.

-If you are looking for a team to follow when favourites, then Benetton would be that, that are 17-0 when favourites, just ahead of Lyon (15-1), Clermont (14-1) and Newcastle Falcons (13-1).
+If you are looking for a team to follow when the favourites, then Benetton would be that, who are 20-0 when favourites, with both Montpellier and Clermont boasting 14-0-1 records.

 Favourite Statistics for the Past Ten Seasons